You will love everything about these grilled potato ‘planks’ – how easy they are, how they go with everything, and how crisp and tender they turn out.

-Well, I just decided to grill them one day, not realizing that if I had taken the time to search for recipes, they would’ve all said I needed to parboil (partially cook) the potatoes first.
-Well, this is easier and I’m all about easy, so I just keep grilling them this way.
-It helps that they turn out fantastic cooked this way, too.
+I simply came up with this recipe after deciding to grill potatoes one day – not realizing that if I had taken the time to search for recipes, they would’ve all said I needed to parboil (partially cook) the potatoes first.

-I find it easiest – and tastiest – to season the potatoes with my Pantry Basic Spice Rub after brushing with olive oil.
+I find it easiest – and tastiest – to season the potatoes with a simple rub like this Amazing Basic Spice Rub after brushing with olive oil.
 However, you can season with salt, pepper, garlic powder, onion powder, cayenne or whatever else catches your fancy.